Research Support Services Assistance

 Please contact Mark Brucki of Advancement for questions about corporate opportunities.

-Please contact Howard Davis of Advancement for questions about foundation opportunities.
+Please contact the Advancement Office for questions about foundation opportunities.

 - FoundationSearch - Lawrence Tech's Advancement Office subscribes to FoundationSearch, a Web-based service to explore funding opportunities with foundations.
-Please contact Howard Davis of the Office of University Advancement to schedule an appointment to search for foundation funding opportunities.
+Please contact the Office of University Advancement to schedule an appointment to search for foundation funding opportunities.

 - Foundation Center - freely available database of foundation funding opportunities.
 One of the largest databases of philanthropy in the United States that contains information from more than 550 institutions eager to donate their money to creative, technical, medical, scientific, and many other causes.

 - The Tinker Foundation Research Grants: The Tinker Foundation’s Field Research Grants Program is designed to provide budding scholars with a first-hand experience of their region of study, regardless of academic discipline.